 The Roman Spas (Thermae)

 The Romans, as in every place they went, they built their favorite spas.
 As expected, in Gortyn they built a large complex of spas (thermae) with several auxiliary rooms and toilets.
 Like most Roman baths, in Gortyn there were warm baths, baths of intermediate temperature and cold baths.
 The ruins of the spas in Gortyn have not been fully excavated, but still the visitor can get a good feel for the area (near Praetorium).

 The ruins of the Great Basilica of Gortyn is located 200m south of the main archaeological site, on the way to Mitropoli village.
 The five-aisled temple, discovered accidentally in 1978, was the largest church in Crete.
 The temple was dedicated to Saint Titus, but after its destruction by an earthquake (670AD), it was moved to the temple inside the current archaeological site.

 The Temple of Apollo

-Few meters north of the Great Basilica, you can follow the path that leads to the Pretorium and will soon meet the sanctuary of the Pythian Apollo (7th century BC), discovered in 1887.
-The temple was the largest temple of Gortyn before the advent of Christianity in Crete (and the building of the church of St. Titus).
+Few meters north of the Great Basilica, you can follow the path that leads to the Praetorium and will soon meet the sanctuary of the Pythian Apollo (7th century BC), discovered in 1887.
+The temple was the largest temple of Gortyn before the advent of Christianity in Crete (and the building of the church of Saint Titus).
 Next to the church there was a small theater, an aqueduct and some houses.

 The Temple of the Egyptian Gods